marek629/blog/src/nyan-cat-ogg-02.md

 }
 ```

-In above code you can see 200 test cases pass immediately and unconditionaly.
+In above code, you can see 200 test cases pass immediately and unconditionally.
-It's sufficient in out scenario becasue we need to just produce test report.
+It's sufficient in our scenario because we need to just produce test report.
 You can run the code by calling command in your shell:

 ```sh
 yarn ava test.js --tap | yarn tap-nyan
 ```

-The command produce output as on below video:
+The command produces output as on below video:

 ##### TAP nyan runs 200 test cases
 <!-- ![TAP nyan runs 200 test cases](video/nyan-cat-1.webm) -->